georgetown-cset/AI-Summer-Camps-Brief-Data/README.md

 # AI-Summer-Camps-Brief-Data

-The AI Summer camps brief data file contains the list of the summer camps that were used in CSET's AI summer camps data brief.
-We acknowledge that this list might not contain every summer camp that currently exists that meets our search parameters as outlined in the brief's methodology and is merely a snapshot of what information we could find at the time the brief was written.
+This repo contains the AI Summer Camps catalog that was used in the "U.S. AI Summer Camps: Opportunities and Gaps for Youth" CSET Data Brief.
+Note that the list of camps collected were a snapshot of what was available at the time and that additional camps could have been made publically available since the brief was written.